GitTools/GitTools.Core/README.md

 ## Icon
-[Network](https://thenounproject.com/term/network/60865/) by Lorena Salagre from the Noun Project
+[Network](https://thenounproject.com/term/network/60865/) by Lorena Salagre from the Noun Project.